DavidLapous/multipers/paper/paper.md

 **(Middle)** Hilbert Decomposition Signed Barcode, with its Hilbert Function surface.
 **(Right)** Rank invariant Signed Barcode, with the Hilbert Function as a background.](images/SignedBarcodes.png)

-The core functions of the Python library are automatically tested on Linux and macOS, using `pytest` alongside GitHub Actions.
+The core functions of the Python library are automatically tested on Linux and macOS, using `pytest` [@pytest] alongside GitHub Actions.

 # Related work and statement of need